md-rifatul/Assignment-Desk/Assignment Desk/README.md

 *   **Dashboard**: Overview of active assignments, upcoming deadlines, and graded reviews.
 *   **Assignment Hub**: View list of assigned tasks and deadlines.
 *   **Submission Center**: Upload and submit files (PDF format) for assignments, resubmit before deadlines, and check grading feedback.

+### ✉️ Email Integration & Authentication
+*   **New User Password Setup**: When a new user (Teacher or Student) is created by the Admin, the system automatically sends an email containing a secure invitation link, enabling the user to set up their own password.
+*   **Forgot Password Recovery**: Users can request a password reset from the login screen.
+The system sends a verification link via email, allowing them to securely reset and recover their password.

 ---